sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

         // invincible: makes index impossible to break.
         // transparent: makes index transparent. use RGBA to control how translucent it is.
         // ice: adds a distortion effect when looking through index.
-        // meteor: unused, was previously used in Salvage for the meteor.
+        // meteor: unused, was previously used in Salvage for the falling meteors.
+		// meteordepleted: removed, was previously used in Salvage for the falling meteors.

         // ExplosionRadius: The radius of the explosion, in blocks.
 This is only used when the `explosive` attribute is set.
         // Bloom: 0.0-1.0.
         // Health: Block health; integer 0-255.
-        // Armour: Probably damage*armour.
+        // Armour: Subtracts received damage by this amount.
         // Damage: Amount of damage given to any player standing on the index.
-If set, 1 is always used in official maps.
+1 is always used in official maps.
             // Non-negative integer.
         // TopDirection: Rotation of the texture on the top/bottom faces of the index.
 Used for the Railway trains.
 Defaults to "up".
         // SideDirection: Same thing as TopDirection, but for the sides of the block.
 Defaults to "up".
         "Note": "Example texture",
         "Name": "concrete",
+		"Index": 1,
         "Offset": [ 0, 0, 0 ],
-        "Index": 1,
         "HSL": [ 0.0, 0.0, 0.0 ],
+		"Size": 4,
 		"Attributes": "",
 		"ExplosionRadius": 0,
         "Bloom": 1.0,
         "Health": 8,
         "Armour": 0.3,